 Get prepared for an earthquake

 Earthquakes can't be predicted.
-The first sign may be a loud bang or roar.
+The first sign may be a loud bang, roar, or an alert on your phone, TV or radio.
 You may then feel the ground shake and roll for several minutes.
 Aftershocks, or smaller earthquakes, can continue for many hours, even days.
 Take the following steps to stay safe.

 - Drop, cover and hold on